coder/docs/admin/audit.md

 With the exception of a few, logged events made by Admin panel changes will output the changed field(s) and the new, corresponding value.
-Below is the expected (example) output for each Admin panel change:
+Below is the expected (example) output for each Admin panel change.

+> The Admin fields not documented below currently do not output a field/diff.

 ### Infrastructure